-Paul Segall, Ph.D., 55, is Chairman and Chief Executive Officer of BioTime and has served as a director of the Company since 1990.
+Paul Segall, Ph.D., 56, is the Chairman and Chief Executive Officer and has served as a director of the Company since 1990.
 He was a research scientist for Cryomedical Sciences, Inc. ("CMSI") and a member of its Board of Directors from 1987 to December 1990, serving as Director of Research and Vice President of Research for CMSI, from April 1988 until 1989.
 Dr. Segall received a Ph.D. in Physiology from the University of California at Berkeley in 1977.

-Ronald S. Barkin, 52, became President of BioTime during October, 1997, after serving as Executive Vice President since April 1997.
+Ronald S. Barkin, 53, became President of BioTime during October, 1997, after serving as Executive Vice President since April 1997.
 Mr. Barkin has been a director of the Company since 1990.
 Before becoming an executive officer of the Company, Mr. Barkin practiced civil and corporate law for more than 25 years after getting a J.D. from Boalt Hall, University of California at Berkeley.

-Victoria Bellport, 32, is Chief Financial Officer and Executive Vice President of BioTime and has been a director of the Company since 1990.
+Victoria Bellport, 33, is the Chief Financial Officer and Vice President and has been a director of the Company since 1990.
 Ms. Bellport received a B.A. in Biochemistry from the University of California at Berkeley in 1988.

-Hal Sternberg, Ph.D., 44, is Vice President of Research of BioTime and has been a director of the Company since 1990.
+Hal Sternberg, Ph.D., 45, is the Vice President of Research and has been a director of the Company since 1990.
 He was a research scientist for CMSI from 1987 to December 1990, serving as Vice President of Biochemistry for CMSI from November 1987 to 1989.
-Dr. Sternberg was a visiting scientist and research Associate at the University of California at Berkeley from 1985-1988, where he supervised a team of researchers studying Alzheimer's Disease.
+Dr. Sternberg was a visiting scientist and research associate at the University of California at Berkeley from 1985_1988, where he supervised a team of researchers studying Alzheimer's Disease.
 Dr. Sternberg received his Ph.D. from the University of Maryland in Biochemistry in 1982.

-Harold Waitz, Ph.D., 55, is Vice President of Engineering of BioTime and has been a director of the Company since 1990.
+Harold Waitz, Ph.D., 57, is the Vice President of Engineering and Regulatory Affairs and has been a director of the Company since 1990.
 He was a research scientist for CMSI from 1987 to December 1990, serving as Vice President of Technology for CMSI from November 1987 to 1989.
-From 1986-1988, Dr. Waitz served as Vice President of Research at the Winters Institute, a non-profit biomedical research institution, at which Dr. Waitz studied arteriosclerosis in primates.
+From 1986_1988, Dr. Waitz served as Vice President of Research at the Winters Institute, a non_profit biomedical research institution, at which Dr. Waitz studied arteriosclerosis in primates.
 He received his Ph.D. in Biophysics and Medical Physics from the University of California at Berkeley in 1983.

-Judith Segall, 44, has been Vice President of Technology and Secretary of BioTime since 1990 and was a director of the Company from 1990 through 1994, and from 1995 through the present date.
+Judith Segall, 45, is the Vice President of Technology and Secretary, and has been a director of the Company from 1990 through 1994, and from 1995 through the present date.
 She performed services on a contract basis as a biochemist for CMSI during 1989, until the formation of BioTime.
 Ms. Segall received a B.S. in Nutrition and Clinical Dietetics from the University of California at Berkeley in 1989.

-Jeffrey B. Nickel, Ph.D., 54, joined the Board of Directors of the Company during March 1997.
+Jeffrey B. Nickel, Ph.D., 55, joined the Board of Directors of the Company during March 1997.
 Dr. Nickel is the President of Nickel Consulting through which he has served as a consultant to companies in the pharmaceutical and biotechnology industries since 1990.
 Prior to starting his consulting business, Dr. Nickel served in a number of management positions for Syntex Corporation and Merck & Company.
 Dr. Nickel received his Ph.D. in Organic Chemistry from Rutgers University in 1970.

-Milton H. Dresner, 72, joined the Board of Directors of the Company during February 1998.
+Milton H. Dresner, 73, joined the Board of Directors of the Company during February 1998.
 Mr. Dresner is Co-Chairman of the Highland Companies, a diversified organization engaged in the development and ownership of residential and industrial real estate.
-Mr. Dresner serves as a director of Avatar Holdings, Inc., a real estate development company, Hudson General Corporation, an aviation services company, and Childtime Learning Centers, Inc. a child care and pre-school education services company.
+Mr. Dresner serves as a director of Avatar Holdings, Inc., a real estate development company, and Childtime Learning Centers, Inc., a child care and pre-school education services company.